squinkylabs/SquinkyVCV/docs/filter.md

 ![Stairway Panel](./stairway.png)

-Stairway is yet another ladder filter, but one that combines many of the ladder enhancements that have been discovered over the decades since the original Moog filter first came out.
+Stairway is yet another transistor ladder filter, but one that combines many of the ladder enhancements that have been discovered over the decades since the original Moog filter first came out.

 Stairway Provides many more shapes that just four pole low-pass.
 We believe this innovation was first used in the Oberheim Matrix-12, although our implementation is a little different.